mnzaki/coolsoft-13-wiki/Configuring-Your-Environment.md

 ```
  "trim_trailing_white_space_on_save": true,
 ```
+This will automatically remove white space from your files when you save them.
+You shouldn't be leaving whitespace in the first place, but lets assume you hit the spacebar by mistake.

 ## Ubuntu
 If you are clever enough to realize that life is much easier dealing with ruby and rails and development in general on Ubuntu, then kudos!
 And here's a few things you will want to set up after you install Ubuntu (specially if through wubi!)